qaalabs/fabric/docs/06-data-warehouse/instructions.md

 ## Step 8: Define a data model (optional)

-!!! warning "You need a Power BI license to create and edit semantic models."

 A relational data warehouse typically consists of *fact* and *dimension* tables.
 The fact tables contain numeric measures you can aggregate to analyse business performance (for example, sales revenue), and the dimension tables contain attributes of the entities by which you can aggregate the data (for example, product, customer, or time).
 In a Microsoft Fabric data warehouse, you can use these keys to define a data model that encapsulates the relationships between the tables.

 1. In the toolbar, select **New semantic model**.